 Thank you all for your patience and kind understanding as we navigate through these challenging times.
-We will continue to keep you updated on any additional information concerning the virus and its impact on our church family.
-Continue to keep the faith and as the Psalmist (121:1) tells us:
+We will continue to keep you updated on additional information concerning the coronavirus and its impact on our church family.
+Continue to keep the faith, and as the Psalmist (121:1) tells us:

 "My help comes from the LORD, the Maker of heaven and earth. indeed, he who watches over Israel will neither slumber nor sleep. the sun will not harm you by day, nor the moon by night.
 The LORD will watch over your coming and going both now and forevermore."